 Various District policies and documents address discrimination.
-These policies and documents may include: Policy #3420, Non-Discrimination and Anti-Harassment in the District; Policy #3421, Title IX and Sex Discrimination; Policy #7550, Dignity for All Students; and the District's Code of Conduct.
+These policies and documents may include: Policy #6121, Policy Against Discrimination and Harassment; Policy #3421, Title IX and Sex Discrimination; Policy #7550, Dignity for All Students; and the District's Code of Conduct.
 All complaints will be handled in accordance with the applicable District policies and/or documents.